ADU Rental Returns in Huntington Beach: Rules & Strategy

 • HOAs and CC&Rs: State law limits HOA bans on ADUs, though reasonable design and placement rules are allowed.
 Engage your association early and confirm requirements.

-Costs, rents, and ROI in 2025
+Costs, Rents, and ROI in 2026

 Before you draw plans, map the math.
 Your outcome depends on build cost, achievable rent, tax changes, and management.

-Typical ADU costs
+Typical ADU Costs

-As of 2025 in Southern California, reported ranges suggest:
+In Southern California, reported ranges suggest:

 • Garage or interior conversions often start in the low six figures, depending on scope.